K3 (group): Further success (2010-2014)

 The first single with Huisman as part of the group, "MaMaSé!", became a smash hit, peaking at number one for six consecutive weeks in The Netherlands and for seven weeks in Belgium.
 It listed in the top three of both countries' year-end charts.
 The album of the same name entered the year-end album chart in both countries in 2009, 2010 and 2011.

-In 2010, K3 shot new episodes for their kids-talkshow (this time with Josje) and also started their own sitcom called "Hello K3", in which they portray fictional versions of themselves living in the same building and trying to balance a normal life with being superstars.
+In 2010, K3 shot new episodes for their kids-talkshow (now with Huisman) and also started their own sitcom called "Hello K3", in which they portray fictional versions of themselves living in the same building and trying to balance a normal life with being superstars.
 A new single with the same name was also released on the album Eyo!.

 In 2011 they starred in the first 3D-musical in the world, based in Lewis Carrol's Alice in Wonderland.
 In 2012 they released their album Engeltjes (little angels) accompanied by their fourth movie K3 Bengeltjes.
 In 2013, they released their album Loko Le and their fifth movie K3 Dierenhotel (K3 Animalhotel).